Beaver Creek, Minnesota

 Beaver Creek is a city in Rock County, Minnesota, United States.
-The population was 297 at the 2010 census.
+The town was platted in 1877 and named for the large number of beavers which were caught along the nearby creek throughout the late 1800s.
+As of the 2020 census, the population was 280.

 History

 A post office called Beaver Creek has been in operation since 1873.
 Beaver Creek was platted in 1877.
 The city took its name from nearby Beaver Creek.
 Beaver Creek was incorporated in 1884.